 Squeaky wooden floors.
 Yellow walls.
 Curling, hand-lettered signs on tall shelves.
 Red and white striped awnings.
 Jazz playing in the background.
 An enveloping, powerful, impossible-to-describe yet instantly familiar aroma of books.
-For anyone who ever set foot during the Intimate Bookshop’s long presence in Chapel Hill, North Carolina, those things embodied not only the Intimate itself, but the essence of what a bookshop
+For anyone who ever set foot inside the Intimate Bookshop during its long presence in Chapel Hill, North Carolina, those things embodied not only the Intimate itself, but the essence of what a bookshop

 The Intimate Bookshop in 1970 at SouthPark Mall in Charlotte, NC.
 Photo credit: The Charlotte Observer.